-Status Mo onitor
+Status Monitor

-Login

-PPPoE Status: Disconne Disconnected

-Connect Disconnect
+Product Name: Broadband High-Performance Router Firmware Version: 1.04.0, Jun 02 2003 Login Disable

 Internet

+Current Time Not Available

-Public IP Address 0.0.0
+Public IP Address 0.0.0.0

 Public Subnet Mask 255.255.255.0

-Default Gateway IP A ddress 0.0.0.0
+Default Gateway IP Ac ddress 0.0.0.0

-Domain Name Server 1 0.0.0
+Domain Name Server 1 0.0.0.0

-Domain Name Server 2 0.0.0

-Domain Name Server 3 0.0.0
+Domain Name Server 2 0.0.0.0 Domain Name Server 3 0.0.0.0

-DHCP Release DHCP Resew
+DHCP Release DHCP Renew

-Intranet

-Statistics Branch Ballist 102 168 1 1

-Private IP Address 132:100:1:1
+Private IP Address 192.168.1.1

+Subnet Mask 255.255.0

+Subjection 2001200120010

+DHCP Clients Table

-- Login This column shows the login information of PPPoE or PPTP.
+Product Name: This field shows the name of this router.
+Firmware Version: This field shows the installed version of the firmware.
+Login: This column shows the login information of PPPoE or PPTP.
 You can manually initiate the connection or make a disconnection by clicking the appropriate buttons.
-Be aware that, if you make a disconnection here, "Connect-on- demand" will not function until the connection button is clicked.
-Note that "Login" won't show any information if you selected "Obtain IP automatically" or "Static IP" on the OnePage Setup page. - Internet This section shows the IP settings status of the router as seen by external users of the Internet.
-If you selected "Get IP Address Automatically", "PPPoE", or "PPTP" in the OnePage Setup, the " IP Address", "Subnet Mask", "Default Gateway", and "Domain Name Server" (DNS) will show the information retrieved from the DHCP server or ISP which is currently being used.
+Be aware that, if you make a disconnection here, " Connect-on- demand " will not function until the connection button is clicked.
+Note that "Login" won't show any information if you selected " Obtain IP automatically " or " Static IP " on the OnePage Setup page.
+Internet: This section shows the IP settings status of the router as seen by external users of the Internet.
+If you selected "Get IP Address Automatically", "PPPoE", or "PPTP" in the OnePage Setup, the "IP Address", "Subnet Mask", "Default Gateway", and "Domain Name Server" (DNS) will show the information retrieved from the DHCP server or ISP which is currently being used.
 If you selected " Static IP" in "One Page Setup: Public IP Address", the information will be the same as your input.

-DHCP Release: Click this button to eliminate the IP address obtained from the DHCP server.

-DHCP Renew: Click this button to refresh the IP address from the DHCP server.
+DHCP Release: Click this button to eliminate the IP address obtained from DHCP server.
+DHCP Renew: Click this button to refresh the IP address from DHCP server.
 Note that the "DHCP Release" and "DHCP Renew" button only show up when you select "Get IP Address Automatically" in the OnePage Setup.

-• Intranet This section displays the current "Private IP Address" and "Subnet Mask" of the router, as seen by users of your internal network.

-• DHCP Clients Table If the router is setup to act as a DHCP server, the LAN side IP Address distribution table will appear by clicking this button.
+Intranet: This section displays the current "Private IP Address" and "Subnet Mask" of the router, as seen by users of your internal network.
+DHCP Clients Table: If the router is setup to act as a DHCP server, the LAN side IP Address distribution table will appear by clicking this button.